 Easy Steel Cut Oats

-Steel-cut oats are whole oat groats cut into small bits (instead of rolled into flat discs like with rolled oats).
-They take slightly longer to cook than other oat varieties but are delicious.
+Steel cut oats are whole oat groats cut into small bits (instead of rolled into flat discs like with rolled oats).
+They take slightly longer to cook than rolled oats but are delicious.
+My method for cooking them is super simple, too!
+I can’t wait for you to try it.

 Cooking steel cut oats